InimicalPart/inimicalpart.com/README.md

 - Add a footer
 - Fill skill boxes with information (mobile-friendly)

-> _Contact me on me@inimicalpart.com if you require assistance or have questions._
+> _Contact me on me@inimicalpart.com if you require assistance or have any questions._